 The force is good at investigating crime and reducing re-offending.
 It has recognised the need to understand vulnerability in its area.
 It works with determination to ensure that offenders are brought to justice.
 The majority of investigations are allocated to appropriately skilled officers and staff.

 North Wales Police requires improvement at protecting those who are vulnerable from harm and supporting victims.
 The force is good at understanding the nature and scale of victims’ vulnerability, but response officers sometimes fail to conduct all of the initial safeguarding actions.
 Some specialist investigations are still being allocated to officers who do not have the necessary training or experience to deal with them.

 The force is good at tackling serious and organised crime.
 It works with partners to understand serious threats, but this co-operation needs to be developed at a senior partnership level.
 Crime groups are prioritised appropriately, and officers manage them until they no longer present a threat.
 There are effective projects in place to deter people from becoming involved in serious and organised crime, and the force monitors criminals to prevent them from re-offending.

 The arrangements that the force has in place to fulfil its national policing responsibilities are good.
-It has effective leadership responsible for planning its response to Strategic Policing Requirement threats, in collaboration with other emergency services and partner organisations.
+It has effective leadership responsible for planning its response to Strategic Policing Requirement (PDF document) threats, in collaboration with other emergency services and partner organisations.
 It has assessed the threat of an attack which requires an armed response and has arrangements in place for reviewing its firearms capability.